Getting Started

 What documentation & legal agreements are necessary to set up a relationship with the Discount Window?

-Operating Circular No. 10 [PDF; 249K] is the lending agreement and promissory Note for Federal Reserve advances.
+Operating Circular No. 10 is the lending agreement and promissory Note for Federal Reserve advances.
 It sets forth the terms under which Reserve Banks will extend credit to a depository institution and the specific procedures to be followed with such an extension.
 The circular specifies the legal documents that must be filed before a depository institution can borrow from the Discount Window.

 Required legal documents include: